 The FNT notes will be issued only in book-entry form in denominations of \$1,000 and integral multiples thereof.
 The aggregate principal amount of each series of FNT notes will be \$250 million.
 The FNT 5.25% notes will mature on March 15, 2013 and will bear interest at the rate of 5.25% per annum.
 Interest will be payable semiannually on each March 15 and September 15, commencing on March 15, 2006, to the persons in whose names the notes are registered at the close of business on the March 1 or September 1 next preceding such interest payment date, except that interest payable on March 15, 2013, shall be payable to the persons to whom principal is payable on such date.
 The FNT 7.30% notes will mature on August 15, 2011 and will bear interest at the rate of 7.30% per annum.
-Interest will be payable semiannually on each February 15 and August 15, commencing February 15, 2006, to the persons in whose names the notes are registered at the close of business on the February 1 or August 1 next preceding such interest payment date, except that interest payable on August 15, 2011, shall be payable to the persons to whom principal is payable on such date.
+Interest will be payable semiannually on each February 15 and August 15, commencing February 15, 2006, to the persons in whose names the notes are registered at the close of business on the August 15, commencing February 15, 2006, to the persons in whose names the notes are registered at the close of business on the february 15, 2006, to the persons in whose names the notes are registered at the close of business on the February 15 and August 15, commencing February 15, 2006, to the persons in whose names the notes are registered at the close of business on the February 1 or August 1 next preceding such interest payment date, except that interest payable on August 15, 2011, shall be payable to the persons to whom principal is payable on such date.
 Interest will be computed on the basis of a 360-day year of twelve 30-day months.
 The notes are not redeemable by the holders of the notes prior to maturity.